Context-Specific Causal Discovery for Categorical Data Using Staged Trees

-Additional heuristics to learn the stages structures are currently being developed, and similarly different strategies for learning variable ordering.
+Additional heuristics to learn the stage structures are currently being developed, and similarly different strategies for learning variable ordering.
 While the methods described in the present work obtain good results, they are lacking in scalability and new heuristics are needed to tackle a larger number of variables efficiently.